hauler-dev/hauler-docs/docs/guides-references/command-line/hauler-store.md

   sync        Sync content to the embedded content store

 Flags:
-      --cache string   Location of where to store cache data (defaults to $XDG_CACHE_DIR/hauler) -h, --help           help for store
+      --cache string   (deprecated flag and currently not used) -h, --help           help for store
   -s, --store string   Location to create store at (default "store")